tyceerickson/ai-soc-pipeline/README.md

 (CVE-2021-22161), and Tomcat manager brute-force.

 ### Attack Scale
-At peak (May 23, 2026): **2,019,221 alerts in a single day**, driven by two overlapping botnet campaigns.
-The average background rate is ~67,000 alerts/day — roughly one attack event every 1.3 seconds.
+At peak, a single day saw **~2.8 million alerts**, driven by overlapping botnet campaigns.
+The sustained daily volume across the capture ran in the low millions — roughly tens of attacks per second at peak.

 ## Repository Structure